AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 The document was a typewritten monograph that bore the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
 Alex had seen the term before in graduate school, when she was completing her doctorate at Stanford’s Department of Economics.
 That was where Williams, her previous upperclassman and current boss, had also went.
 Anticipatory systems theory was just one of many intellectual rabbit-holes she had indulged in outside of her main academic tack.
 It brought back memories, both fond and otherwise, to see it again.

-Thumbing through the pages, she saw that pages seventeen and eighteen were missing.
+While thumbing through the sheaf of papers, she saw that pages seventeen and eighteen were missing.

 Alex circled the room and then checked underneath the bed.
 There they were, along with a printed note.

 > Dear Alexandra,
 >
-> Please come to the Board office (Eccles Room 3C) today:
+> Please come to Eccles Conference Room 3C today:
 >
-> 3:00 PM March 22.
+> 3:00 PM March 22
 >
 > Tell no one else about this.
 >